Merina-tanjin/Capstone_project/README.md

 8. Run the application using Django's built-in development server
    ```
    cd django_project
-   python manage.py runserver
+   python manage.py run server
    ```
 9. Access the application at the local server http://localhost:8000
-10. To test the site you can use the below information or create a new one.
+10. To test the site you can use the below profile information or create a new one.
+    ```
      Username: Merina
      Password: Shithi-49
+      ```
 # Dependencies:
 - Python 3.11.4
 - Django==5.0.2